TWiStErRob/net.twisterrob.cinema/Heroku/README.md

  * Every PR is automatically deployed to a unique URL.
  * Every push to `release` branch is automatically deployed to production.

-Push code to deploy to `origin/release` branch, or execute "Release from master" workflow from GitHub Actions.
+Push code to deploy to `origin/release` branch, or execute "Release from main" workflow from GitHub Actions.

 All deployments are visible at [Google Cloud Console - Versions](https://console.cloud.google.com/appengine/versions?project=twisterrob-cinema).